-Using our Immigration Solicitors in London to submit a successful Tier 1 Innovator Visa application
+Using our Immigration Solicitors in London to submit a successful Innovator Visa application

 Legal representatives, such as our specialist immigration and visa law firm, are qualified to advise you on immigration law and your immigration matter.
-You can instruct one of our immigration and visa legal representatives to successfully assist you with an application to apply for a Tier 1 Innovator Visa.
+You can instruct one of our immigration and visa legal representatives to successfully assist you with an application to apply for an Innovator Visa.
 Our solicitors and Barristers will help you comply with the Home Office’s requirements and meet the Immigration Rules.